chaos-mesh/chaos-mesh/doc/network_chaos.md

 This document describes how to add network chaos experiments in Chaos Mesh.

-Network chaos are mainly divided into two categories, namely **netem chaos** and **network partition**.
+Network chaos is mainly divided into the following two categories:

-Netem chaos contains some kinds of network chaos, such as delay, duplication, loss and corrupt.
+- **netem chaos** covers regular network faults, such as fault injections into network delay, duplication, loss, and corrupt.

-Network partition can decompose pods into several independent subnets by blocking communication between them.
+- **network partition** separates pods into several independent subnets by blocking communication between them.

 ## Network Partition Action

-Sample network partition ducument:
+To add the network partition chaos experiment, locate and edit the corresponding template in [/examples](./examples/network-partition-example.yaml).
+Below is a sample network partition configuration file:

 ```yaml
 apiVersion: pingcap.com/v1alpha1
 kind: NetworkChaos